LemillionX/blindtest/README.md

 ### TO DO
 <li> Fix blocking bug if timer of the last player is zero
 <li> Add song counter
+<li> Add a distance to limit spelling mistakes' influence
 <li> Add a channel where you can see all submitted answers if you have found
 <li> Replace ``-`` by ``_`` so that ``-`` can be used
 <li> Add a time based score